To the Members of Sandhar Technologies Limited

 b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

-c) The Standalone balance sheet the Standalone Statement of Profit and Loss (includingOther Comprehensive Income) the Standalone Statement of Changes in Equity and theStandalone Statement of Cash Flows dealt with by this Report are in agreement with thebooks of account.
+c) The Standalone Balance Sheet the Standalone Statement of Profit and Loss (includingOther Comprehensive Income) the Standalone Statement of Changes in Equity and theStandalone Statement of Cash Flows dealt with by this Report are in agreement with thebooks of account.

-d) In our opinion the aforesaid Standalone Financial Statements comply with the Ind ASspecified under Section 133 of the Act.
+d) In our opinion the aforesaid Standalone Financial Statements comply with the Ind ASspecified under section 133 of the Act.

-e) On the basis of the written representations received from the directors as on 31March 2019 taken on record by the Board of Directors none of the directors isdisqualified as on 31 March 2019 from being appointed as a director in terms of Section164(2) of the Act.
+e) On the basis of the written representations received from the directors as on 31March 2020 taken on record by the Board of Directors none of the directors isdisqualified as on 31 March 2020 from being appointed as a director in terms of Section164(2) of the Act.

-f) With respect to the adequacy of the Internal Financial Controls with reference toFinancial Statements of the Company and the operating effectiveness of suchcontrols refer to our separate Report in "Annexure B".
+f) With respect to the adequacy of the internal financial controls with reference toStandalone Financial Statements of the Company and the operating effectiveness of suchcontrols refer to our separate Report in Annexure B.

 (B) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:

 i.
-The Company has disclosed the impact of pending litigations as at 31 March 2019 onits financial position in its Standalone Financial Statements - Refer Note 31 to theStandalone Financial Statements;
+The Company has disclosed the impact of pending litigations as at 31 March 2020 onits financial position in its Standalone Financial Statements - Refer Note 31 to theStandalone Financial Statements;

 ii.
 The Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses;